The UK Healthcare Surcharge

 The healthcare surcharge is calculated based on the intended length of the visa you are applying for.
 Note that the length of your visa may be longer than the period of study or employment that it is based on.

-The basic healthcare surcharge is set at £624 per year for most visa applications.
-A lower surcharge of £470 per year is applied to students, Youth Mobility Scheme applicants and individuals aged under 18.
+The basic healthcare surcharge is set at £1035 per year for most visa applications.
+A lower surcharge of £776 per year is applied to students, their dependants, Youth Mobility Scheme applicants and individuals aged under 18.
 A reduced half-rate is available for individuals applying from inside the UK for a visa of 6 months or less.

 These amounts are subject to change, as the UK Government can choose to increase the healthcare surcharge at any time.